zacthuku/beauty-shop/Readme.md

-# Beauty Shop
+# The Beauty

-An e-commerce web application for a beauty products shop, featuring a modern frontend built with React (Vite) and a Python Flask backend.
+This is a multiuser e-commerce web application for a beauty products shop, featuring a modern intuative frontend built with React and a Python Flask backend.
 The platform allows users to browse, search, and purchase beauty products, manage their cart, and view order history.
-Admin features can be extended in the `frontend/admin` directory.

 ## Features